How do I rank my content on the first Page of Google? When it comes to SEO, it’s probably the most asked questions out there.

 For your click-through-rate to go up, people who see your listing on Google have to click on it.
 Makes sense, right?
 Well, for people to click on your listing, your snippet needs to be interesting and relevant enough.
 If that happens, Google will know your page delivers what’s best for its users – for that particular search query.

 It’s like getting a vote of confidence from users- and that’s a pretty huge deal.
-It’s a confirmation your listing is the result best matches users search intent.
+It confirms that your listing is the result best matches users search intent.

 And with that, we’re back to snippets.
 Here are some things to keep in mind to improve your snippet and get people to click on it.